-For your safety, to ensure compliance with environmental regulations, and to maximize the service life of your equipment, it is very important to take a few moments before you operate the engine to check its condition.
+For your safety, and to maximize the service life of your equipment, it is very important to take a few moments before you operate the engine to check its condition.
 Be sure to take care of any problem you find, or have your servicing dealer correct it, before you operate the engine.